-I will sometimes post highlights of a wedding to my Facebook page and mention the venue and perhaps other suppliers names, but these posts are kept relatively short and do not expose any personal details such as your full names or other identifying information other than “Bob & Sue” or similar.
+I will sometimes post highlight photos of a wedding to my Facebook page and mention the venue and perhaps other suppliers names, but these posts are kept relatively short and do not expose any personal details such as your full names or other identifying information other than “Bob & Sue” or similar.

-I never post your surname or full names in any blog posts or social media posts or anywhere online, nor anything else like your occupation or place of work etc.
+I never post your surname or full names in any blog posts, social media posts or anywhere online, nor anything else like your occupation or place of work etc.

 Can pimples be removed or other blemishes fixed?

-Pimples and blemishes are individually manually removed using a brush tool in Adobe Lightroom or Adobe Photoshop where possible in all close-up wedding portraits and engagement photos (in other words, all close up creative portraits).
-It would not be feasible to remove small blemishes from every single photo in a large gallery (especially in group photos), but I do offer a touch-up service for selected photos on request.
+Pimples and blemishes are individually manually removed using a brush tool in Adobe Lightroom or Adobe Photoshop where possible in all ‘close-up’ wedding portraits and engagement photos (in other words, all close up posed portraits).
+It would not be feasible to remove small blemishes and pimples from every single photo in a large gallery but I do offer a touch-up service for selected photos on request.

-Basic pimple removal/blemish removal is $4 per photo on a selected basis, and full touch ups (blemishes, skin softening, eye enhancement, teeth whitening) are $6 per photos as it takes about 5-7 minutes to process each photo and upload them again.
+Basic pimple removal/blemish removal is $4 per photo on a selected basis, and full touch ups (blemishes, skin softening, eye enhancement, teeth whitening) are $6 per photo as it takes about 5-7 minutes to process each photo and upload them again.
 If you wish to request either basic or full touch ups on more photos, then please let me know the photo numbers.
 If there are just a few photos, then I will most likely do this for no extra cost ;)

 If you are viewing any portrait photos (for example couples portraits at a wedding) and you spot something that needs fixing that may have been overlooked (a small pimple or other blemish) then please let me know, as this is included in the editing of couples portrait photos and I would be more than happy to correct it further (which sometimes can be a matter of taste).